 - Residual Risk: any other material risk specific to the company

 The Company does not consider these risks, or any other material risks mentioned above, would require the Company to increase its capital levels.

 ARC is designated as a BIPRU Limited Licence Firm (base capital requirement is €50,000) and is subject to an expenditure requirement.

-We are required to disclose the aggregate quantitative information on remuneration, broken down by business area).
-The total remuneration (which includes partner drawings) to code staff (which includes corporate partners) during the year ended 31 March 2018 was £14.9m.
+The total remuneration (which includes partner drawings) to code staff (which includes corporate partners) during the year ended 31 March 2019 was £14.5m.